 - Notification of the field trip will be placed on the classroom door on the day of the trip.

 - Allowed field trip participation by minors in curriculum programs, occupational extension offerings, and College and Career Readiness is limited and is subject to the following special provisions:

-B. If an entire Stanly Community College (SCC) class is comprised of Stanly Early College High School (SEC) students, the SCC instructor will complete a field trip request form, submit it to his/her Associate Dean and/or Associate VP, and send a copy to the SEC College Liaison.
-The SEC College Liaison will notify SEC administration of the field trip and SEC personnel will be responsible for having the student participation form completed for each participating student prior to the day of the field trip.
-SEC will provide transportation for the trip (SEC students may be transported only by state-approved carriers – vans & minivans are not approved carriers.)
+B. If an entire Stanly Community College (SCC) class is comprised of Early College High School students, the SCC instructor will complete a field trip request form, submit it to his/her Dean and/or Associate VP, and send a copy to the Early College Liaison.
+The Early College Liaison will notify Early College administration of the field trip and Early College personnel will be responsible for having the student participation form completed for each participating student prior to the day of the field trip.
+Stanly Early College or Stanly STEM Early College will provide transportation for the trip (Early College students may be transported only by state-approved carriers – vans & minivans are not approved carriers.)

 C. Club Related Travel may be allowed for SCC students who are minors but have graduated from high school.
 The student’s official graduation from high school must occur before the date of the trip.
 Parents or legal guardians will not be prohibited from providing independent transportation to a field trip location for SCC students who are not yet 18 years old and have not graduated high school, but by doing so, assume all liability and travel costs associated with the trip.

 D. All minors granted permission to travel are required to have the Student Participation Form and Permission Slip completed and signed by a parent or guardian.